wrapnuts/402.mail/README.md

 ## Requirements

-**I.** A vps is not strictly required, but simplfies things if you want to activate payment required mail forever.\n **II.** A mail client on your vps, like mutt.
-A cashu wallet, like [Nutshell](https://github.com/cashubtc/nutshell?tab=readme-ov-file).
+**I.** A vps is not strictly required, but simplfies things if you want to activate payment required mail forever. \
+**II.** A mail client on your vps, like mutt.
+A cashu wallet, like [Nutshell](https://github.com/cashubtc/nutshell?tab=readme-ov-file). \
-**III.** A trustworthy mint that is connected to your cashu wallet.
+**III.** A trustworthy mint that is connected to your cashu wallet. \
-**IV.** A user who is willing to send you mail with a micro-payment attached, i.e. payment required mail.
+**IV.** A user who is willing to send you mail with a micro-payment attached, i.e. payment required mail. \

 1. Install dependencies with apt: